zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

     * Hostname
     * Port
     * (Optional) base path where the service is available.
-    This URL is called base URL of the service.
+    This URL is called the base URL of the service.

     **Example:**

-    In the sample service described earlier, the URL of the service is: `http://localhost:8080`.
+    In the sample service described in the [Onboarding Overview](onboard-overview.md), the URL of the service is: `http://localhost:8080`.

 2. Identify all APIs that this service provides that you want to expose through the API Gateway.